 3. Do optimize everything.

-There’s a reason you want that featured snippet (aka Position 0) that you see shining bright at the top of the SERP (Search Engine Results Pages).
+There’s a reason you want that featured snippet (aka position zero) that you see shining bright at the top of the SERP (search engine results pages).
 The higher your content ranks, the more traffic you get.
 Google rewards brands that create useful content.
 What is useful content?
 Content that answers questions people are searching for.

-SEO used to be a nice-to-have and now it’s a non-negotiable for content marketers.
-This is a crowded content world we live in — to stand out, your content needs to rank well.
+SEO used to be a nice-to-have, and now it’s a non-negotiable for content marketers.
+This is a crowded content world; to stand out, your content needs to rank well.
 From topic keyword research to on-page optimization, over time, following SEO best practices improves content relevance, increases performance, attracts and converts qualified leads.

 4. Do know what type of content writer you need.